India : Safety by CityIndia - safety as a country

 Bangalore is the capital of the Indian state of Karnataka, as well as India’s third-largest city.

-This major industrial centre of India is, nowadays, a large, cosmopolitan city with diminishing green areas and a working population that’s growing by the day.
+This major industrial center of India is, nowadays, a large, cosmopolitan city with diminishing green areas and a working population that’s growing by the day.

 Apart from its many other positive features, Bangalore is one of the few cities left in India which appreciates all art forms.